Passing the Torch . . . and the Passion

 CPMF X-Prize Competition Application

-will be available directly from the named-school's professors.
+will be available directly from the designated-school's professors.

 This inspired the CPMF board to create CPMF's Young Composer Xtreme Competition.
 For more information, see below.